uniquerockrz/Learning-Notes/Python/Lists.md

 ## Copy By Reference In Lists

 Lists are always copied by reference, Which means, if you pass a list to a function and mutate it there, it will be also reflected in the callee function.
 This can pose a few problems.
-Thats where copy module comes in.
+That's where copy module comes in.

 Copy module allows you to deep and shallow copy lists.